 UV varnish – a clear gloss or satin coating and is cured once applied using ultra-violet light.

-Aqueous varnish – similar to UV but water based and slightly cheaper although not as hard wearing or as “glossy” the gap between the two is being closed as coating technology improves.
+Aqueous varnish – similar to UV but water-based and slightly cheaper although not as hard wearing or as “glossy” the gap between the two is being closed as coating technology improves.

 Film laminate – a very thin sheet of clear plastic laminated onto the cover.
 It is the most expensive but the hardest wearing of the options.

-Embossing – a pattern is pressed into the fibres of the cover is used to give depth to parts of the printing.
+Embossing – a pattern is pressed into the fibres of the cover and is used to give depth to parts of the printing.

 Spot UV – used when only a certain portion of a cover needs to be covered for example just the lettering of the title of the book.

 Each book or group of books will be shrink wrapped and packed in suitable boxes for delivery if you do not wish for shrink wrapping you can specify paper wrapping.
 If you are requiring delivery make it clear as to the address so that the estimators can include the courier cost as part of the quotation.

 To open the book on your print requirements go to our book landing page.